 More Stock Availability

-Our new warehouse makes things much more convenient because now we’re even more of a one stop shop.
+Our new warehouse makes things much more convenient because now we’re even more of a one-stop shop.
 The last thing we want is for a customer to call us and say, “We’ve got five new staff starting on Monday, and we don’t have any notebooks for them.
 Can you help?” and for us to admit we don’t have stock availability.
-The new warehouse means we can stockpile a lot more items so we’re ready to respond instantly.
-It gives our customers peace of mind, knowing what they need is just one phone call or email away.
+The new warehouse means we can stockpile many more items, so we’re ready to respond instantly.
+It gives our customers peace of mind, knowing what they need is just one phone call or an email away.

-By increasing the amount of stock we carry, we’re able to widen the range of products we can recommend.
+By increasing the amount of stock we carry, we can widen the range of products we can recommend.
 It also means we can ship items on the day they’re requested, giving us greater flexibility to deliver a better service for our customers.

 Overcoming the Era of Supply Delays

 It’s also one of the reasons we’re seeing more and more businesses look to us for stockholding agreements.
-COVID has put increased strain on the supply chain and there’s a shortage of certain components and products in market right now, which means people are struggling to get stock and lead times are pushing out to ten or twelve weeks in some cases.
-Companies that have a stockholding agreement with us, where we’re ordering and carrying stock specifically for them, don’t have to worry about that.
+COVID has put increased strain on the supply chain, and there’s a shortage of certain components and products in the market right now, which means people are struggling to get stock, and lead times are pushing out to ten or twelve weeks in some cases.
+Companies with a stockholding agreement with us, where we’re ordering and carrying stock specifically for them, don’t have to worry about that.

 A Better Setup for Stockholding Agreements

 We’ve always had around 20 or 25 stockholding agreements in place, but the uncertainty caused by COVID has meant businesses are more focused on future-proofing.
 We’ve seen agreement numbers go up by 66% as companies realise it makes sense to be prepared.
 The more stockholding agreements you have, the more space you need to hold stock.
 So, that’s another factor that convinced us to expand our warehouse capacity.

 Improving Business Continuity